AlexPouletsos/Practical_Machine_Learning_Project/Practical_Machine_Learning_Project.md

     ## Detection Prevalence   0.2845   0.1935   0.1743   0.1639   0.1837
     ## Balanced Accuracy      1.0000   1.0000   1.0000   1.0000   1.0000

-Since the Random Forest model has the highest accuracy, we'll us it to predict the classes for the initial 20 test cases.
+Since the Random Forest model has the highest accuracy of 1, we'll use it to predict the classes for the initial 20 test cases.

 ``` r
 predict(modrf, test_20)